§01overview

 }

-For governed AI decisions, pass the optional context objects to satisfy all 10 proof elements.
-Each object is independently optional.
-Pass only the objects relevant to your event type.
+for governed ai decisions, pass the optional context objects to satisfy all 10 proof elements. each object is independently optional. pass only the objects relevant to your event type.

 receipt = requests.post(